 Indeed, we note that in examining the history of the 1979 amendment, the Attorney General opinion stated that the specific purpose behind adding the phrase "game of entertainment" was "to eliminate any uncertainty regarding the application of the [A&A] tax to coin-operated amusement devices like video games."
 78 Md.
 Att'y Gen. Op. at 349.
-The Attorney General opinion further recognized that this Court had previously acknowledged the very same point: that "[t]he purpose of the [1979] amendment was to make clear that the admissions and amusement taxes applied to games of entertainment such as coin operated amusement devices."
-318 North Market Street, Inc., v.
+The Attorney General opinion further recognized that this Court had previously acknowledged the very same point: that "[t]he purpose of the [1979] amendment was to make clear that admissions and amusement taxes applied to games of entertainment such as coin operated amusement devices."
+318 N. Mkt.
+St., Inc. v.
 Comptroller, 78 Md.
 App.
 589, 597 (1989).
 In light of this explicit statement concerning coin-operated amusement devices, we consider it particularly notable-indeed, almost determinative-that Carbond's machines were licensed as "coin-operated amusement devices."

-receipts from the operation of 'sporting or recreational facilities or equipment.'").
-Simply put, any argument that Carbond's machines are not "games of entertainment" for the general purposes of the A&A Tax is without merit.
+Carbond's machines are not "games of entertainment" for the general purposes of the A&A Tax is without merit.

 Carbond attempts to avoid this straightforward conclusion by equating its machines with the pre-printed pull-tab Instant Bingo tickets that were the specific focus of the 1993 Attorney General opinion, given that the opinion concluded such Instant Bingo tickets were not "games of entertainment" for the purposes of the A&A Tax.
 In attempting to make this comparison, however, Carbond overlooks a critical aspect of the Attorney General's analysis: "playing" such pull-tab Instant Bingo tickets did not require the use of facilities or equipment that would otherwise make the tickets clearly subject to the A&A Tax.
 As the Attorney General explained, "[t]he only item used by the purchaser [of an Instant Bingo ticket] is the pull-tab or scratch-off ticket.
 The tickets can be sold anywhere, because no 'facilities' or 'equipment' are required.
 Only the ticket is required, the purchase of which essentially constitutes the 'game.'"
 78 Md.
 Att'y Gen. Op. at 351.
-That is to say, in contrast to activities that involved bona fide recreational facilities or
+That is to say, in contrast to activities that involved bona fide recreational facilities or equipment (and thus, would be subject to the tax), pull-tab Instant Bingo tickets were not "games of entertainment" because, among other reasons, they did not require facilities or